 discussion

-This work proposed the idea about implementing IHE XDS.b profile based on Blockchain technology in the goal to allow health document sharing between enterprises while reduce the friction that prevents the scenario to make it to reality by addressing “trust” issue with Blockchain.
+This work proposed the idea about implementing IHE XDS.b profile based on Blockchain technology in the goal to allow health document sharing between enterprises while reduce the friction that prevents health information sharing amongst healthcare industry to make it to reality by addressing “trust” issue with Blockchain.
 And with Blockchain implemented, it also helps increase sustainability of health information network against cyber-attacks.
 For example, in the case that some hospital may be hit by ransomware and lose access to health documents, this proposed Blockchain concept may assist in retrieving lost documents from other network members who shared the documents.

 References